 3. Meditation involves willingness to obey the Lord’s written word.
 We need to meditate on it day and night, asking the Spirit to make us careful to do what Christ commands.
 Then we will be prosperous and successful as the Lord defines it.8 Because God’s plan for us and His world is stable and trustworthy, we are safe when we trust, obey, follow, and enjoy Him rather than waste time and energy trying to figure Him out.

-4. Meditation, with the Holy Spirit’s blessing, brings us God’s peace (shalom).
-“You will keep in perfect peace those whose minds are steadfast, because they trust in you.”9 Psalm 91 says that the Lord cares for and protects us and assures us of His presence, His provision, His pardon, and His peace.
-The Biblical concept of peace is deep, rich, and sweet.
+4. Meditation, with the Spirit’s blessing, brings us God’s peace (shalom).
+“You will keep in perfect peace those whose minds are steadfast, because they trust in you.”9 Psalm 91 says the Lord cares for, protects, and assures us of His presence, provision, pardon, and peace.
+God’s peace is deep, rich, and sweet.
 It is not just the absence of conflict, war, or trouble, but God’s all-embracing completeness and wholeness.
 Shalom is expressed in Jesus’ statement, “I have come that they may have life, and that they may have it more abundantly.”10 The Spirit gives Christ’s followers overflowing fullness of joy, peace, and strength for our mind, emotions, body, and soul.
 He gives us safety, security, health, healing, and calmness even in hard times.
 He gives us contentment in Him, His friendship, and peace with God and other people.
-The Holy Spirit gives us all these blessings that encourage us to give ourselves back to God and to our neighbors.
+The Spirit gives all these blessings to encourage us to give ourselves back to God and our neighbors.
 When Christians greet each other or say goodbye saying, “Shalom”, we mean, “May the Lord fill you with His well-being, health, and prosperity.”

 Isn’t that what we need most of all right now?
 Why not begin today, taking a verse or verses from Psalm 91 or any Scripture portion and try to put these ideas on meditation into practice.
-“There is no place like the feet of Jesus for resolving the problems that perplex our hearts.”11
+“There is better place that at Jesus’ feet for resolving the problems that perplex our hearts.”11

 Notes (various translations): 1 1 Cor 3:23.
 2 Maurice H. Harris, Translations from The Talmud, Midrashim and Kabbala, 1901, Eiruvin, folio 54b.
 3 Matt 6:7.
 4 Psalm 51:6.
 5 Colossians 3:16.
 6 Luke 5:16.
 7 Neh 9:6; Psalm 124:8.
 8 Josh 1:8.
 9 Isaiah 26:3.
 10 John 10:10.
 11 Pastor George Baillie Duncan (1912-1997).